roadtocode4u/cpp-programming/lecture-2/lecture-2.md

 >Hello World<br>
 Hello ABC!

-## Rules of Variable
+## Rules to declared Variable

-1. variable name should be  meaningful
+1. Variable name should be  meaningful
-2. variablename may contain (a-z,A-Z,0-9,_)
+2. Variable name may contain (a-z,A-Z,0-9,_)
-3. variable name cannot start with number
+3. Variable name cannot start with number
-4. It Should not be reserved keyword
+4. It should not be reserved keyword
 5. There should not be any special charecter

 ## 🔗 Some Useful Links